 3D printed bridge: The most impressive structures!

-Thanks to 3D printing, we are now able to build impressive structures at an architectural scale, such as bridges.
-Indeed, new technologies, 3D printing materials and 3D printers are making it possible to build urban features with brand new processes.
+Thanks to the additive manufacturing technology, we are now able to build impressive structures at an architectural scale, such as bridges.
+Indeed, new technologies, 3D printing materials and printers are making it possible to build urban features with brand new processes.
 For example, large scale and concrete 3D printers are making their entrance on the market.
 They are allowing to 3D print houses or any concrete structures way faster and cheaper than with other traditional processes.
 The construction sector starts to make the most of this cutting edge technology.
 Nowadays, it is even possible to build a real 3D printed bridge!
 Some of them are just projects, but other ones are already built and you can see some of them all around the world.

 3D printing in the construction field